Droniu/fmk/README.md

 _Version 1.2 beta_

-The game is pretty simple, there is no backend.
-You need a JSON with names and couple of photos.
+The game is pretty simple, instead of API response we use static JSON with names and couple of photos.

 Due to the fact this is client-side only we need to have data hardcoded.
 It is done in `data.js` file.